anna-kozh/blog/_posts/2024-05-30-White-label.md

 ---
 layout: "single_post"
-title: "Creating multi-brand white label design system"
+title: "Creating a multi-brand white label design system"
 description: "Developers hate guessing design.
 Trying to work with an outdated, inconsistent design file can literally make them pull their hair out.
 This is the chaos I walked into.
 This is the story of how I transformed it into a multi-library, white-label design system."
 tag: "Case study"
 image: